isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (5) This trend has a direct correlation to the occupancy rates at the Ridout properties:

-a.
-In January 2018, the occupancy at Ridout Road estate was 71%.
+* In January 2018, the occupancy at Ridout Road estate was 71%.
-b.
-This increased to 100% occupancy in January 2022.
+* This increased to 100% occupancy in January 2022.
-c.
-And has stayed at 100% since that time.
+* And has stayed at 100% since that time.
-d.
-In 2019, 4 tenants (out of 14 Black and Whites) requested to pre-terminate their tenancies.
+* In 2019, 4 tenants (out of 14 Black and Whites) requested to pre-terminate their tenancies.
-e.
-Since 2020, no tenant has requested pre-termination.
+* Since 2020, no tenant has requested pre-termination.

 {:start="47"}
 47. When land area rent of private detached homes in Good Class Bungalow (“GCB”) areas is compared against Black and Whites, there is also a significant divergence: